If you are interested in learning embroidery, this post will outline how to get started, online resources, materials needed and more.

 Taking the class was all I needed to become immediately hooked.
 I love this new-found hobby.
 I have set a goal of stitching every day this year in hopes of really learning the craft and committing to doing something for me daily.
 With the recent COVID-19 pandemic, I have had many people reach out asking how I learned embroidery.
 It is the perfect craft for this time, as it is soothing, requires patience and doesn't require many supplies.

 This post outlines how to learn embroidery, online embroidery resources, what supplies you need and what to do with completed projects.
-This is just scratching the surface, but hopefully it will be helpful to you if you are interested in trying embroidery.
+This is just scratching the surface, but hopefully it will be helpful to you if you are interested in getting started with embroidery.
 It is not hard and incredibly satisfying.

 How to Learn Embroidery

 If you live in Nashville, I recommend taking a class at Craft South.
 The instructors are great, the kits are a perfect intro and it is fun.